 Virtual and In-Person Lessons Both Available.
 Email for Free Intro Lesson.

 Yes.
 Practicing at home regularly is a must in order to have success with playing guitar.
-It is possible to rent equipment, but there are many affordable options.
-Whether you are looking for an electric, acoustic or classical guitar, I can help make an appropriate recommendation.
+We are lucky these days with the many affordable quality options available.
+If you're not quite ready to purchase, you can rent a guitar from Rock'n'Roll Rentals.
+Whether you are looking for an electric, acoustic or classical guitar, I am always happy to make a recommendation(s) to help narrow the search.

 I recommend that each student choose the guitar type that interests them most.
-Electric guitars are a bit easier to play but require an amp.
+Electric guitars are a bit easier to play and of course, require an amp.
 Acoustic guitars are a bit tougher on the fingers but that is quickly overcome with enough practice.
-Classical guitars have nylon strings which are easier to press down but they have a wider neck.
+Classical guitars have nylon strings and a wider neck.
 These are typically used for finger-style playing (i.e. classical, flamenco).

-A standard shaped pick will suffice for most.
-Start with a light to medium gauge (0.5 - 0.75 mm).
+A standard shaped pick will suffice.
+Starting with a light to medium gauge (0.5 - 0.75 mm) is ideal for beginners.
+Avoid gimmicky picks such as picks with advertisements.
+Experiment with different shapes, thickness, material, etc.

-For classical guitar, it is ideal to have fingernails and learn how to shape them to generate the best tone and to produce a loud enough sound.
-This is not absolutely necessary though, but strongly recommended.
-For acoustic or electric finger-style playing (different style from classical), it is better to not have fingernails as the steel strings will tear the nail.
+For classical guitar, it is common to have fingernails and learn how to shape them to generate the best tone and to produce a loud enough sound.
+This is not absolutely necessary though.
+Playing with flesh is completely acceptable.
+For acoustic or electric finger-style playing (different style from classical), it is better to not have fingernails as the steel strings will tear the nail, unless you are using acrylic or some other type of fake nails/attachments.

-I recommend a minimum of 3 separate 30 minute practice sessions per week.
-This is just a minimum though.
+To start out, have fun and don't overdo it.
+Once you have enough material, I recommend a minimum of 3 separate 30 minute practice sessions per week as a guideline, and adjust accordingly.
 Your practice will increase as your enjoyment of playing grows.
 If you are just starting out, be careful and don't burn yourself out by practicing too much.
 What is important is how effectively you practice and acknowledging every improvement.
 Learning guitar will present challenges, but mindful practice and guidance will get you where you want to be.

 That is OK.
 Come to your lesson and we will pick up where we left off.
 It is better to reinforce material than to not attend.
 You will not be wasting your or my time and we will have plenty of material to discuss and work on.

 Have set days and times for your practice.
 Have a goal for each practice session.
-Set a timer (30 minutes - 1 hour) and when the time is up, move on to something else.
+Set a timer (10 minutes - 30 minutes - 1 hour) and when the time is up, move on with the rest of your day.
 Focus on specific concepts instead of trying to plow through everything each practice session.

 Have patience and leave your ego at the door.
 Guitar is tougher than it seems and it is easy to trick yourself into having unrealistic expectations.
 Just stick with it, acknowledge your improvements along the way and enjoy the process, and you will soon be rewarded with a lifetime of enjoyment.
 Oh, and PRACTICE!
 (That is more like 3 tips.
 Oops!)